Every year, ACM@UVa runs the largest High School Programming Contest (HSPC) in the mid-Atlantic region, and one of the largest in the country.

 Where do I register?

-Registration is open, and can be accessed here.
+Registration is now closed, as we have a full capacity of 50 teams registered.
+Registered teams can access the registration system here.
 Note that there is a limit of three teams per school.

 What do I need to know about registration?

 Each team consists of four students and one coach.
 Registration costs $40 per team.